The Commonplace

 0.09

 Adoption of AI testing tools lags that of coding tools, creating a 'Testing Gap'.
-Adoption Rate negative medium Adoption rates of AI testing tools versus AI coding tools
+Adoption Rate negative Adoption rates of AI testing tools versus AI coding tools

 n=147